Restriction of Global Bases and Rhoades's Theorem: Introduction

 Let $\Lambda$ be a rectangular partition.
 Perhaps the most celebrated example of the \textit{cyclic sieving phenomenon} of Reiner, Stanton, and White \cite{Reiner} is the theorem of Rhoades \cite{Rhoades} that \textit{jeu-de-taquin} promotion exhibits cyclic sieving: \begin{itemize} \item on the set $SYT(\Lambda)$ of standard tableaux of shape $\Lambda$ with respect to the $q$-analogue of the Weyl dimension formula for the $(1, \ldots, 1)$-weight space of the irreducible $GL_{|\Lambda|}(\mathbb{C})$-representation with highest weight $\Lambda$; \item on the set $SSYT(\Lambda, k)$ of semistandard tableaux of shape $\Lambda$ with entries in $\lbrace 1, \ldots, k \rbrace$ (for any positive integer $k \geq \ell(\Lambda)$) with respect to the $q$-analogue of the Weyl dimension formula for the irreducible $GL_k(\mathbb{C})$-representation with highest weight $\Lambda$. \end{itemize}

 Rhoades's theorem was featured in several surveys of the cyclic sieving phenomenon (cf. Reiner--Stanton--White \cite{Reiner2} and Sagan \cite{Sagan}) and inspired activity in and around algebraic combinatorics.
-The result for standard tableaux has been reproved thrice,\footnote{Purbhoo \cite{Purbhoo} used the Wronski map; Fontaine and Kamnitzer \cite{Fontaine} and Westbury \cite {Westbury} both used invariant tensors.
+The result for standard tableaux has been reproved thrice,\footnote{Purbhoo \cite{Purbhoo} used the Wronski map; Fontaine and Kamnitzer \cite{Fontaine} and Westbury \cite {Westbury} both used invariants in tensor products of representations of semisimple Lie algebras, and in type $A$ their results reduced to Rhoades's.
 Fontaine and Kamnitzer recovered Rhoades's result that promotion exhibits cyclic sieving on the set of semistandard tableaux with fixed (cyclically symmetric) content, which encompasses the set of standard tableaux. } but the result for semistandard tableaux has only been reproved by Shen and Weng \cite{Shen}, who discovered an equivalent result via cluster algebras --- although they did not realize their result was the same (cf. Hopkins \cite{Hopkins} for the details).
 None of the subsequent proofs is simpler than Rhoades's original proof adhering to the representation-theoretic paradigm for observing cyclic sieving phenomena.

 Rhoades proved that, up to sign, the long cycle $c_{|\Lambda|} \in \mathfrak{S}_{|\Lambda|}$ permutes by promotion the elements --- indexed by $SYT(\Lambda)$ --- of the \textit{Kazhdan--Lusztig basis} of the irreducible $\mathfrak{S}_{|\Lambda|}$-representation $S^{\Lambda}$ corresponding to $\Lambda$.
 Then, he proved that, for any positive integer $k \geq \ell(\Lambda)$, up to sign, $c_k \in \mathfrak{S}_k$ permutes by promotion the elements --- indexed by $SSYT(\Lambda, k)$ --- of the basis (constructed by Du \cite{Du} and Skandera \cite{Skandera}) of Kazhdan--Lusztig immanants of (the dual of) the irreducible $GL_k(\mathbb{C})$-representation $V^{\Lambda}$ with highest weight $\Lambda$.
 After evaluating characters, he obtained his enumerative results.